Wbknight1/ChocAn/README.md

 |-------|-------------|
 | `Lines 139-` | The Private Static Class Local Date Adapter extends type adapter and overrides read and write to JSON for the date, which is not native to GSON.
 I used this because the date would not output and I prompted Cursor to assist with that |

+**Terminal.md**:
+- As disclosed, Wheeler K. generated a portion of the terminal code as a prototype through Cursor agent and merged successful integrations with the main codebase.
+- Logan Hernandez wrote the majority of the foundation of the class manually.

 Other AI references to smaller inline edits are within some of the files under the name of the user.

+**IP Disclosure**: All AI-Generated Code was reviewed for accuracy and checked for plagarism